beginner-corp/telemetry-extension/readme.md

 ## Deployment options

-If you would like to deploy this extension to your own Lambda layer collection (instead of using the publicly published version above), you can customize the extension name by setting the `LAYER_NAME` env var (which defaults to `begin-telemetry`) when running `npm run publish`.
+If you would like to deploy this extension to your own Lambda layer collection (instead of using the publicly published version above), you can customize the extension name by setting the `LAYER_NAME` env var (which defaults to `arc-telemetry`) when running `npm run publish`.